-What Does Big Tech Want from Buttigieg?
+What Does Big Tech Want From Buttigieg?

 Pete Buttigieg made more than a few jaws drop last week when he released quarterly donation tallies that outperformed his place in the opinion polls by a large margin.
-Between April and July, Buttigieg raised a staggering $25 million from nearly 300,000 donors—more than any other candidate in the race, including consistent frontrunner Joe Biden and small donor machine Bernie Sanders.
+Between April and July, Buttigieg raised a staggering $25 million from nearly 300,000 donors—more than any other candidate in the race, including consistent frontrunner Joe Biden and small-donor machine Bernie Sanders.
 Although Buttigieg continues to poll respectably, he rarely cracks double-digits.
-(He currently hovers between four and eight percent in recent polls.)
+(He currently hovers between 4 and 8 percent in recent polls.)
 The large haul will allow him to expand his operations to more parts of the country and invest in building a stronger campaign infrastructure in key early primary states.

 Those numbers are backed up by the fact that Buttigieg has also become the toast of campaign contribution bundlers—and not just those with ties to the last two Democratic presidential nominees.
 Donors on Wall Street and, particularly, in Silicon Valley, appear to favor the South Bend, Indiana mayor more than both Biden and California native Kamala Harris.
 The question is why—what does Big Tech expect from Mayor Pete?